zeroc-ice/ice/java-compat/BUILDING.md

 The supported values for `CPP_PLATFORM` are `Win32` and `x64` and the supported values for `CPP_CONFIGURATION` are `Debug` and `Release`.

-Before building Ice for Java, review the settings in the file `gradle.properties` and edit as necessary.
+Before building Ice for Java Compat, review the settings in the file `gradle.properties` and edit as necessary.

 To build Ice, all services, and tests, run